 3 hours.
-A theoretical and practical survey of parallel processing, including a discussion of parallel architectures, parallel programming languages and parallel algorithms.
+Course is a theoretical and practical survey of parallel processing, including a discussion of parallel architectures, parallel programming languages and parallel algorithms.
 Students will program one or more parallel computers in a higher-level parallel language.

 CSIS 440 Artificial Intelligence (AI)